 Though it is dependent on a number of variables and may fluctuate from year to year, the tuition typically increases by 2-3% annually.

 St. Joseph Regional High School provides a limited amount of financial assistance to students who demonstrate serious financial need.
 Such grants are offered in the form of tuition discounts and do not require repayment.
-Students who wish to be considered for such grants must complete a financial aid packet from FACTS by December 1, 2016.
-These applications were available to the families of students applying to the Class of 2021 at both of our fall Open House programs.
+Students who wish to be considered for such grants must complete a financial aid packet from FACTS by December 1, 2017 using their 2016 tax information.
+These applications were available to the families of students applying to the Class of 2022 at both of our fall Open House programs.
 Families can still apply by mail (applications available in the business office, or online by visiting SJR’s FACTS Information Page (https://online.factsmgt.com/signin/3CRFM).
 When the applications are evaluated by the FACTS, the school will allocate the resources that it has available as fairly and equitably as possible.
 Under no circumstances will the school extend financial assistance to a student whose family has not completed a financial aid application.

-All applications for returning families (Classes of 2018, 2019 and 2020) must be submitted by March 15, 2017.
+All applications for returning families (Classes of 2019, 2020 and 2021) must be submitted by April 1, 2018 using their 2017 tax information.
 Families must submit a new application to the FACTS each year.